The Supervision App Becomes the Pocket Probation Officer

 The old image of electronic monitoring is the ankle bracelet: visible, stigmatizing, physically attached, and hard to forget.
 The new image is quieter.
 A person downloads an app, grants permissions, checks in with a face or fingerprint, shares location, receives reminders, uploads evidence, answers questions, and waits for the system to decide whether the interaction counts as compliance.

 That change matters because community supervision is already a massive administrative layer.
-The Bureau of Justice Statistics reported that at yearend 2023, about 3.7 million adults in the United States were under community supervision, with roughly 3.1 million on probation and 666,500 on parole.
-Most are not on location monitoring.
+The Bureau of Justice Statistics reported that at yearend 2024, about 3,681,900 adults in the United States were under community supervision, including 3,030,500 on probation and 663,800 on parole.
+BJS also warns that 2023 and 2024 probation counts are affected by expanded survey coverage, so the point is scale rather than a simple year-over-year trend.
+Most people under supervision are not on location monitoring.
 But even a small technological shift inside a population that large can create a major governance system.

 The official language emphasizes alternatives.
 The federal courts describe location monitoring as a court-ordered alternative to detention or imprisonment, allowing supervised activities such as work, school, treatment, religious activity, court obligations, and approved appointments.
 That can be materially better than jail.
 A person who keeps housing, employment, family contact, and treatment access has a real chance at stability.